Internship CV

 How much do interns get paid in the UK?

-Unlike professional internships, research internships focus on your academic achievements (degree, publications, courses) rather than work experience or skills.
+Unlike professional internships, research internships focus on your academic achievements, such as your degree, publications, and courses rather than work experience or corporate skills.
 To write a research internship, emphasise relevant experience and qualifications and incorporate them in your academic CV.

 What’s the difference between academic and professional internships

 Academic internship, whether it is paid or unpaid, is practical work experience that bridges classroom learning and real-life work experience.
 It is usually integrated into your academic curriculum, be it a required or an elective course.
-On the other hand, a professional internship, also known as non-academic, is completed independently by students either in support of their studies or to gain on-hands work experience.
+On the other hand, a professional internship is completed independently by students either in support of their studies or to gain hands-on work experience.

 What are the benefits of completing an internship?